With community-led development, we work within five guiding principles developed by Inspiring Communities:

 When the Valley Project started taking a community-led development approach, they used existing assets and ways of bringing people together to communicate with their community, start conversations, and get more input from the community.

-Principle 3 - Many people and groups working together
+Principle 3 - Work with diverse people and sectors

 Mt Roskill, a suburb in Auckland